 I like to give my zucchini fritters an Italian twist with herbs and an Italian cheese like mozzarella or fontina, but you can play around with this recipe.

-Zucchini fritters with feta will give it a Mediterranean flair; cheddar cheese like in these Potato Fritters with Zucchini is scrumptious and lends a classic all-American vibe.
+Zucchini fritters with feta will give it a Mediterranean flair; cheddar cheese is scrumptious and lends a classic all-American vibe.

 Toss in a side of Baked Bacon in the Oven and you can even have zucchini fritters for breakfast.